ucc23/ucc/_pages/FAQ.md

 where `parallax` is the associated parallax of the OC, and `xy_r, plx_r, pm_r` are the parallax-based thresholds for each component (in arcmin, mas, and mas/yr; respectively).

+## Where can I see the latest changes?

+The latest changes to the UCC can be seen in the
+<a data-umami-event="changelog" href="/../changelog">Changelog</a>.